criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 # <a name="versionInstall"></a>Installing using a specific version of LogStream

 LogStream container images use semantic versioning in the tagging scheme; every "version" tag consists of `<major>.<minor>.<patch>`.
-For example, if you want the version 3.0.2 of LogStream, you'd set your value for `criblImage.tag` to `3.0.2`, in the install command:
+For example, if you want LogStream version 3.0.2, you'd set your `criblImage.tag` value to `3.0.2` in the install command:

   `helm install logstream-master cribl/logstream-master --set criblImage.tag="3.0.2"`

-and if you're upgrading a pre-existing release, just use the upgrade command:
+...and if you're upgrading a pre-existing release, just use the upgrade command:

    `helm upgrade logstream-master cribl/logstream-master --set criblImage.tag="3.0.2"`